 MacBook Air 2018: New MacBook Air release date

-Initially we suspected that it might make an appearance at the education-focussed Apple event, but a new 9.7-inch iPad was the only new piece of Apple hardware that showed up.
+Initially we suspected that it might make an appearance at either the education-focussed Apple event or WWDC 2018, but a new 9.7-inch iPad was the only new piece of Apple hardware that showed up between the two.
 The new Air’s no-show could be an indication that an education-friendly price tag isn’t on the cards for the new model.

 Related: How to live stream WWDC 2018

 MacBook Air 2018: New MacBook Air price

 The most intriguing thing about the new MacBook Air might end up being its price.
 With the MacBook now more or less as thin, the lineup needs a new unique selling point, and price might just be it.

 According to noted industry analyst Ming-Chi Kuo, the new MacBook Air is expected to be cheaper than the current cheapest model despite packing a range of updated specs.